Whip Inflation Now: Campaign

-"WIN" buttons immediately became objects of ridicule.
-Retailers of "everything from used cars to pizza" quickly used the inflation message as a gimmick to drive sales, which encouraged increased consumer spending behavior instead of curbing it.
-A McDonald's radio ad depicted a dad describing inflation followed by an announcer declaring a 50-cent kids’ special with a hamburger, fries, and a soft drink.
-When the dad asks "Well, son, how do’ you like fighting inflation?" he replies "It tastes good."
-Skeptics wore the buttons upside down to make them say "NIM", and joked it stood for "Nonstop Inflation Merry-go-round," or "Need Immediate Money."
+The "WIN" buttons immediately became objects of ridicule.
+Retailers of "everything from used cars to pizza" used the message as a gimmick to drive sales, which encouraged increased consumer spending behavior instead of curbing it as Ford had hoped.
+A McDonald's radio ad depicted a father describing inflation followed by an announcer declaring a fifty-cent children's special with a hamburger, fries, and a soft drink: when asked "Well, son, how do you like fighting inflation?" the father's child replies "It tastes good."
+Skeptics wore the buttons upside down and joked that "NIM" stood for "Nonstop Inflation Merry-go-round" or "Need Immediate Money"; White House Press Secretary Ron Nessen said that "NIM" stood for "No Immediate Miracles".
+A New York Daily News columnist joked that "55% of the country can’t afford WIN buttons."

-By March 10, Sylvia Porter announced the program would be halted and that ultimately WIN had lost.
-Media memorialized as "one of the great fizzles of American history".
+By March 10, Porter announced the program had failed and would be halted: "As an acronym, it is dead, and God bless it."
+Media memorialized the "WIN" campaign as "one of the great fizzles of American history".

-Alan Greenspan, as the Chairman of the Council of Economic Advisors during the Ford administration, went along reluctantly with the "Whip Inflation Now" campaign, but would later recall in his book The Age of Turbulence that he was thinking, "This is unbelievably stupid" when the concept was first presented to the White House.
+Future Chair of the Federal Reserve Alan Greenspan, then the newly-appointed chair of the Council of Economic Advisers, went along with the campaign reluctantly, but would recall in his 2007 memoir The Age of Turbulence that he considered the concept "unbelievable stupidity" and was "horrified" by the "surreal" pitch meeting for the campaign.
 According to historian Yanek Mieczkowski, the public campaign was never meant to be the centerpiece of the anti-inflation program.